 The paper template is identical to the ECCV 2022

-Papers are limited to eight pages, including figures and tables,
+Papers are limited to 14 pages, including figures and tables,

 in the ECCV style.
 Additional pages containing only cited